vuejs/vetur/docs/guide/intellisense.md

 Vetur offers IntelliSense for CSS properties & values in `css/scss/less/postcss/stylus`.

-For `stylus` you can choose a separator style with the `vetur.completion.stylusSeparator` option.
+For `stylus` you can choose a separator style with the `languageStylus.useSeparator` option.

 ## `<script>`